 People often use “revenue,” “profits,” and “profitability” interchangeably, but the truth is they represent very different aspects of a business’s financial health.
-For hotels, revenue is money earned from sales of room bookings and other services.
-Profits are what’s left after subtracting all expenses.
+For hotels, revenue is money earned from sales of room bookings and other services while profits are what’s left after subtracting all expenses.
 And profitability is the link between the two—profitability measures how well the hotel converts its revenue into profit.

 For the highly competitive hospitality industry, optimizing profitability is a must.
 Hotel owners and managers need accurate, timely insights into operations so they can make data-driven decisions that improve financial performance.
 It’s also the way external investors decide where to invest their capital.
 This article is a guide to hotel profitability analysis, explaining the key aspects and providing step-by-step instructions and best practices.